logicalclocks/hops-docs/docs/admin_guide/user-administration.rst

   Active directory objectUUID

-To find the uuid in LDAP run 'ldapsearch' as shown in the image below.
+To find the `UUID` in LDAP run 'ldapsearch' as shown in the image below.

 .. _ldap-entryuuid.png: ../_images/admin/ldap-entryuuid.png
 .. figure:: ../imgs/admin/ldap-entryuuid.png